People who are new to the Medicare system are sometimes shocked to learn that Medicare isn’t free.

 6. Extra Help program

-This Medicare program helps beneficiaries with limited incomes and resources cover prescription drug costs.
+This Medicare program helps beneficiaries with limited incomes cover prescription drug costs.

 You automatically qualify for the Extra Help program if you have Medicare prescription drug coverage and one of the following applies: